teesloane/trunk/README.md

 With that said, it currently works as so:

 1. Download the [latest release](https://github.com/theiceshelf/trunk/releases) for your platform.
-2. Find and create an article to practice reading (preferrably something short).
+2. Find and create an article to practice reading.
-3. Read the article while marking the familiarity of works and adding translations.
+3. Read the article while marking the familiarity of words and adding translations.

 ### Development